|About this course:|

 |7 Tutor-marked assignments (TMAs)|

 |No residential school|

-This course combines an introduction to classical Greek language with the study of classical Greek culture and literature in translation.
+This module combines an introduction to classical Greek language with the study of classical Greek culture and literature in translation.
 It is intended for beginners in Greek and assumes no previous experience of language learning.
-The course teaches you basic vocabulary and grammar, and sets you on your way to reading Greek texts in the original.
-The course uses the JACT Reading Greek series, augmented by Study Guides.
+The module teaches you basic vocabulary and grammar, and sets you on your way to reading Greek texts in the original.
+The module uses the JACT Reading Greek series, augmented by Study Guides.
 Your language learning is also supported by specially designed interactive resources.
 Alongside your language work, you study set texts in English (Euripides’ Medea, Aristophanes’ Clouds and Plato’s Defence of Socrates) from literary, cultural and performance angles.

 Modules at Level 2 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

 All references to the Greek language in these notes are to classical Greek, not modern Greek.